 While I have a lot more notes, I think I have enough to get started.
 I’m not entirely sure how it will work, or if I will instantly capsize like the old Swedish Warship Vasa and sink under the weight of my own hubris.
 I suppose in either case, it will be a spectacle worth watching!

 As a quick aside, last month was quite busy with doing my federal income taxes, handling family internal issues, and trying to keep my head above water.
-While I set the groundwork for some stuff like finding some business information for Shopiy, I didn’t actually make any new listings on Shopify.
+While I set the groundwork for some stuff like finding some business information for Shopify, I didn’t actually make any new listings on Shopify.
 That was what triggered this entire giant reframe of what I was doing!

 To keep myself honest, I will document the starting mission as I put this ship into the metaphorical water to see what she’s got.
 I am tempted to write the log in-character as if I were a character in a story, which might be a lot more fun!